dfinity/motoko/design/GraphCopyStabilization.md

 ## Allocator Rules
 The destabilzation uses bulk-copying to main memory which is quite invasive.
 For correctness, the following invariants need to be met:
 * The main memory allocator used during deserialization must not write to the heap (only compute the target addresses).
-* The allocator must yield monotonously growing addresses during deserialization.
+* The allocator must yield monotonically growing addresses during deserialization.
 Free space gaps are allowed to complete partitions.

 ## Related PRs